hyperman77/Marshall/.github/README.md

 ### Before deploying 𝐌𝐚𝐫𝐬𝐡𝐚𝐥𝐥 Music Bot , please have a look towards [all available config vars](../config/README.md) , also please check [all available commands](../strings/command.yml) of the project.

-> If you want to start working with Yukki Music Bot you can either fork or import repo .
+> If you want to start working with Marshall Music Bot you can either fork or import repo .
-> The official [documentation site](https://notreallyshikhar.gitbook.io/yukkimusicbot/) contains a lot of information.
+> The official [documentation site](https://hyperman77.gitbook.io/Marshall/) contains a lot of information.
 The best place to start is from the deployment section.
-> If you'd like to talk to us, join us on our [Telegram Group](https://t.me/YukkiSupport)
+> If you'd like to talk to us, join us on our [Telegram Group](https://t.me/DuskyBotZSupport)

 ## 🖇 Prerequisites